Women's Try Mountaineering group on Mt Olive summit. Photo credit: JohnS.

-- Enter by the ramp on the north side of the building; there is plenty of parking available.
+- Enter by the ramp on the north side of the building

 We are a group of outdoor enthusiasts, based in Edmonton, Alberta, who organize trips for our members so that we can enjoy activities such as hiking, backpacking, climbing, mountaineering, backcountry skiing, and snow shoeing together.